mhmakerhub/mhmakerhub.github.io/index.md

 ---
 title: "Welcome"
-subtitle: "A non-profit Maker Community and (soon) a Makerspace!"
+subtitle: "A Maker Community and (soon) a Makerspace!"
 ---

 {%